mrsuner/laravel-api-keys/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/nrml-co/laravel-api-keys.svg?style=flat-square)](https://scrutinizer-ci.com/g/nrml-co/laravel-api-keys)
 -->

+This package is fork from `nrml-co/laravel-api-keys`, I just need this package works with php8.1 and will add Laravel 9 + support later.

 This package offers a different type on API key system for Laravel.
 The other options are either too simple or too complex.